 This project hosts the efforts to port and package the 280+ Camel components as Quarkus extensions.
 Quarkus is a Java platform offering fast boot times and low memory footprint.
 It targets both stock JVMs (OpenJDK in the first place) and GraalVM.

-For more information, please refer to the Camel Quarkus Documentation or check the Camel Quarkus code on GitHub.
+For more information, please refer to the Camel Quarkus manual or check the Camel Quarkus code on GitHub.

 Camel support for Spring Boot provides auto-configuration of the Camel and starters for many Camel components.
 Our opinionated auto-configuration of the Camel context auto-detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template and the type converter) as beans.

-For more information, please refer to the Camel Spring Boot Starters Manual.
+For more information, please refer to the Camel Spring Boot manual.

 Makes running Apache Camel in OSGi container nicely using Apache Karaf.